wyvernSemi/udpIpPg/README.md

 * A Verilog module or VHDL component, `udp_ip_pg`
     *	Clock input, nominally 125MHz (1×10<sup>9</sup> ÷ 8)
     *	GMII interface, with TX and RX data and control bits
+        * A GMII/RGMII convertor module is also supplied for RGMII IP support
     *	A halt output for use in test bench control
 *	A class to generate a UDP/IPv4 packet into a buffer
 *	A class to send a generated packet over the GMII interface